Cabinet resignations deal setback for Egypt's Mursi

 CRISIS MODE

-The resignations come ahead of a promised cabinet reshuffle.
-Cabinet sources told Reuters as many as eight cabinet members from second-tier ministries might go next week.
+The resignations this week come ahead of a promised cabinet reshuffle.
+Cabinet sources have told Reuters as many as eight cabinet members from second-tier ministries might go next week.

 Mursi is also promising incentives aimed at making Egypt - once a darling of emerging market investors - an attractive place to do business again.